Types of Girls about the Globe – History GatG, Arty & Museum GatG, Sightseeing GatG

 This unique monument known as the dying lion of Lucerne was carved out of natural rock to commemorate the Swiss mercenaries who died in 1792.
-Created by a Danish sculptor in a nearby sandstone quarry the lion is shown impaled with a spear and a shield to its side.
-The detail is amazing and its location in a cliff-face surrounded by calm water is an amazing sight.
+Created by a Danish sculptor in a nearby sandstone quarry, the lion is shown impaled with a spear and a shield to its side.
+The detail in the rock is amazing, as its location in a cliff-face, surrounded by calm waters.
 Find at Northeast of Lowenplatz.
 (TIME = 1 hour)

 The Chapel Bridge